vKxni/disco.js/Autorole/README.md

 </p>

 # Disco.js | Autorole
-This guide will explain you how to create a autorole system for your Discord.js Bot.
+This guide will explain you how to create an autorole system for your Discord.js Bot.

 ## Requirements
 * Basic Knowledge of JavaScript/NodeJS